 You will have the opportunity to see a variety of fish among other sea creatures such as crabs and lobsters.

-Long bay beach is one of the most interesting among all the spectacular Antigua beaches.
+Long bay beach is one of the best snorkeling beaches in Antigua.
 It’s home to the luxury all-inclusive resort Pineapple Beach Club, an ex-family resort that has been recently renovated and turned into an exclusive Adult-only property (you should check it out if you travel with your partner).

 The right side of the beach is open to the public.
 All the beach is actually open because in Antigua the beaches are public, but let’s say that on the right side is mainly where people usually go.

 And right on that side, you can find amazing snorkeling from very close to the beach, if you continue swimming by the rocks that mark the limit of the bay.